jsnow321/OrchidForDynamo/Orchid_130.md

 - Core: Math.Random, Math.RandomList.

 134.3.10
-- Package refactored to comply with naming convensions
+- Package refactored to comply with naming conventions
 - Primary support for Dynamo version changed to 1.3.4.x
 - Parameter: ProjectParameters, SharedParameters, GlobalParameters, AddIfcParameters (in document and Family document)
 - FamilyName (for element and element type), ElementType.Name